eriksjolund/podman-nginx-socket-activation/examples/example4/README.md

 This example is similar to [Example 3](../example3) but here the nginx container is configured as an HTTP reverse proxy for two backend web server containers (apache httpd and caddy).
-All containers are run by rootless podman, which belongs to the user _test_.
+All containers are run by rootless podman, which belongs to the user _test4_.
 The containers communicate over an internal bridge network that does not have internet access.

 ## Requirements